DiligentGraphics/DiligentSamples/Tutorials/Tutorial14_ComputeShader/readme.md

 g_ParticleLists[iParticleIdx] = OriginalListIdx;
 ```

-The code relies on interlocked exchange operation that atomically writes a value
+The code relies on an interlocked exchange operation that atomically writes a value
 to the buffer and returns an old value.
 Using interlocked operation is crucial here
 as multiple GPU threads may potentially attempt to access the same memory when more
 than one particle resides in a bin.